texfaq/texfaq.github.io/FAQ-fancyhdr.md

 ---
+title:  Alternative head- and footlines in LaTeX
 section: Adjusting the typesetting
 subsection: Document structure
 date: 2014-06-10
 ---

-# Alternative head- and footlines in LaTeX

 The standard LaTeX document classes define a small set of ''page styles'' which specify head- and footlines for your document (though